omhafez/shabaka/README.md

 + Slicer (http://slicer.org) and ITK-Snap (http://itksnap.org) can also convert
   raw and/or segmented data to the .nrrd format
 + Otherwise, there are several command line image converter tools available online.
-Please contact omhafez@ucdavis.edu with any difficulty in converting to the .nrrd format.
+Please contact omhafez34@gmail.com with any difficulty in converting to the .nrrd format.

 ------------------------------------------------------------------------------